aboudekahil/Aboude-notes/University/CSIS215/Java Packages.md

 ```

 ### <span style="color: #ff5545;text-transform: capitalize;">import a package</span>
 There are many packages to choose from.
-In the previous example, we used the `Scanner` class from the `java.util` package.
-This package also contains date and time facilities, random-number generator and other utility classes.
+In the previous example, we used the `Scanner` [[Classes and Objects|class]] from the `java.util` package.
+This package also contains date and time facilities, random-number generator and other utility [[Classes and Objects|classes]].

 To import a whole package, end the sentence with an asterisk sign (`*`).
-The following example will import ALL the classes in the `java.util` package
+The following example will import ALL the [[Classes and Objects|classes]] in the `java.util` package
 ```ad-example
 ```java
 import java.util.*;